 As for project outsourcing, this path is more suitable for companies that:

 - Are lacking in certain departments

-- Would prefer to limit liabilities
+- Would prefer to limit responsibilities

-Suffice it to say, you can reasonably make your choices of whether you go with project outsourcing or staff augmentation by taking these conditions into consideration.
+Suffice it to say, you can reasonably make your choices of whether you go with outsourcing company or staff augmentation by taking these conditions into consideration.
 As long as you know exactly what your company or business needs, it should not pose too much of an issue when you are shopping around for options.

 At the end of the day, it all comes down to what works best for you, the client.
 Both models have their benefits and shortcomings, but as there is no one size fits all solution, the decision must ultimately be made based on your needs.
 Any vendor whether they work with Outsourcing or Staff augmentation should be ready to listen and offer services that fit your specific development needs.